 The Peace Under Construction (PUC) Programme is designed to tackle some of the root causes that inhibit human security and sustainable development in South-Sudan and Burundi, which are identified as violent conflicts, exacerbated by weak governance and a lack of tangible peace dividends.
-The Peace under Construction Programme addresses these problems in an integrated manner, simultaneously strengthening local capacities for peace, improving government capacity and legitimacy and creating peace-dividends for women and youth to eliminate the breeding ground for renewed violent conflict.
-The programme ran between 2012 and 2015.
+The Peace under Construction Programme addresses these problems in an integrated manner, simultaneously strengthening local capacities for peace, improving government capacity and legitimacy and creating peace dividends for women and youth to eliminate the breeding ground for renewed violent conflict.

-- aims to re-enforce existing formal civil society organisations as well as community-based peace groups, to effectively prevent and resolve violent conflict and human rights violations;
+- Re-enforce existing formal civil society organisations as well as community-based peace groups, to effectively prevent and resolve violent conflict and human rights violations;

-- is focused on increasing capacity of the government to implement its own laws and policies designed to protect citizens against violence and human rights violations, leading to increased government legitimacy.
-It specifically increases the capacity of the government to promote rule of law and protect human security, with a focus on security issues threatening women rights;
+- Increase the capacity of the government to implement its own laws and policies designed to protect citizens against violence and human rights violations, leading to increased government legitimacy.
+It specifically increases the capacity of the government to promote rule of law and protect human security, with a focus on security issues threatening women rights; and

-- aims to increase economic opportunities for women and youth to build secure and self-reliant livelihoods in order to create peace-dividend.
+- Increase economic opportunities for women and youth to build secure and self-reliant livelihoods in order to create peace-dividend.
 The activities will empower women and youth in a positive and peaceful way, therefore also indirectly enhancing human security.